October 1, 2022 – Applications open available only through Eventeny at: https://www.eventeny.com/events/vendor/?id=5781

 Government Plaza in Downtown Tuscaloosa is located directly behind City Hall between 6th and 7th Street and is connected to the City of Tuscaloosa Intermodal Facility (parking deck).

 As a vendor, you are required to have a Tuscaloosa County Business License.
-If you do not have a Tuscaloosa County Business License, you will be prompted to purchase one while completing your application and it will be provided upon arrival.
+If you do not have a Tuscaloosa County Business License, you will be prompted to purchase one after selection, when you pay for your booth fees.
+The license will be provided upon arrival at the festival.

 Jewelry: Only those artists accepted in the jewelry category may display or sell jewelry.
-All jewelry, whether produced from metal, glass, clay, fiber, or other materials must apply in this category.
+Items made from commercial parts may not be exhibited.

-Mixed Media: Work that combines materials from two or more mediums in one piece.
+Mixed Media: Work which combines materials from two or more mediums in one piece.

 Musical Instruments: Handmade instruments.

-Photography: Includes traditional film photography, hand-colored images, emulsion transfers, and digital photography.
+Photography: Includes traditional film photography, hand-colored images, emulsion transfers and digital photography.
 Only the artist’s original source material is acceptable.
-All work displayed in the booth must be for sale.

 Printmaking: Only hand-pulled original prints are allowed.
-Prints must be in limited editions, signed, numbered, and dated.
+Prints must be in limited editions, signed and numbered.

 Sculpture: Three-dimensional work using additive or subtractive processes in a single medium.